Markets

 Use the default settings (14, 3, 3) or adjust the periods for your strategy.

-MT5 allows smoother line rendering and alert setup.
+MT5 enables smoother line rendering and more flexible alert configuration.

-The Average True Range (ATR) Indicator measures market volatility; how much price typically moves during a set period.
-It doesn’t show direction, but it helps traders manage risk and set stop-loss levels that adapt to changing conditions.
+The Average True Range (ATR) Indicator measures market volatility; how much the price typically moves during a set period.
+It doesn’t provide directional signals, but it helps traders manage risk and set stop-loss levels that adapt to changing conditions.

 Go to Insert > Indicators > Volumes > Average True Range.